JonStu/Multiplayer-Blackjack/README.md

 ## Recent Updates

+⚠️ **EXPERIMENTAL BRANCH WARNING** ⚠️
+This branch (`experimental-dealer-turn`) contains experimental changes to the dealer turn mechanics and round reset functionality.
+These changes are currently under development and may contain bugs or incomplete features.
+Please do not use this branch in production.

+Changes in this branch:
+- Enhanced dealer turn completion logic
+- Improved round reset functionality
+- Better win/loss message handling
+- Smoother game state transitions
+- Enhanced chip tracking and updates

+Known Issues:
+- Round reset timing may need adjustment
+- Message queue might show duplicate messages in edge cases
+- Potential race conditions during state transitions

+For stable version, please use the `main` branch.

 - Added integrated chat system for player communication
 - Enhanced UI with improved button visibility and feedback
 - Implemented smart message deduplication